- AdventHealth

 3. Mammograms are painful.

 Mammograms can be uncomfortable but should not be painful.
 With the transition to digital mammography, the level of discomfort you experience should be much less due to the new design of the compression paddles.
 The paddles flex with your body, applying pressure only where needed.
-Also, digital exams are quicker and the compression time is less.
-Avoid scheduling your mammogram the week leading up to the start of your menstrual cycle when your breasts tend to be more tender.
+Also, digital exams are quicker, with a shorter compression time.
+To help ensure your comfort, avoid scheduling your mammogram the week before the start of your menstrual cycle when your breasts tend to be more tender.

 4. I’m afraid the scan will find something.

-Eight out of ten breast lumps are not cancerous.
+Most breast lumps are not cancerous.
 But you should still see a doctor immediately if you discover a lump or change in your breasts.
-Computer-aided detection (CAD) helps our specially trained radiologists read the images, make recommendations for further studies, and talk with referring physicians.
+Computer-aided detection (CAD) helps our specially trained radiologists read the images, make recommendations for further studies and talk with referring physicians.

 If you do receive a call about your mammogram, know that this happens to many women and often just means that further testing should be done to examine a possible area of concern.
-In fact, most mammogram findings end up being benign.
+In fact, most mammogram findings end up being benign (non-cancerous).

-If breast cancer is detected, finding it early can lead to more seamless and effective treatment, and our breast care clinicians will provide you with a continual source of support throughout the entire process.
+If breast cancer is detected, an early diagnosis can lead to more seamless and effective treatment, and our breast care clinicians will provide you with a continual source of support throughout the entire process.

 5. The radiation from a mammogram can cause cancer.